g-leech/argmin-gravitas/_posts/2025-06-29-normie-transhumanism.markdown

 ## You are like a little baby

 The above technologies are really fairly weak.
 Retatrutide (2023) is twice as strong as semaglutide (2014), which is twice as strong as liraglutide ([2002](https://pubmed.ncbi.nlm.nih.gov/11935150/)).
 At some point someone will work out [how to](https://en.wikipedia.org/wiki/Exercise_mimetic) [chemically simulate](https://www.medscape.com/viewarticle/myostatin-blocker-preserves-muscle-glp-1-treatment-2025a1000qs4) the effect of working out.
 The nootropics industry is overall a pathetic failure, capped with blunt instruments like [not sleeping](https://en.wikipedia.org/wiki/Modafinil) or [flooding](https://pubmed.ncbi.nlm.nih.gov/14871155/) the brain with catecholamines.
-Psychopharmaceuticals are better but not by much and don't manage sustainbly-better-than-well.
+Psychopharmaceuticals are better but not by much and don't manage sustainably-better-than-well.
 We are admittedly [really good](https://pubmed.ncbi.nlm.nih.gov/36229224/) at [things](https://en.wikipedia.org/wiki/Selective_androgen_receptor_modulator#Non-medical_use) which let people sprint for 6% longer, though at the expense of giving them [cancer](https://en.wikipedia.org/wiki/GW501516).
 We do [nearly](https://en.wikipedia.org/wiki/Transcranial_magnetic_stimulation) nothing directly to brains.
 We have [basically](https://pubmed.ncbi.nlm.nih.gov/28051768/) nothing for memory enhancement.
 At the moment we do little with [genes](https://www.pnas.org/doi/pdf/10.1073/pnas.2416042122), but the rich and unsqueamish are beginning to.
 All humans are [born premature](https://herfingersbloomed.substack.com/i/178888011/all-babies-are-premature).
 [One might solve sleep](https://www.isaak.net/sleepless/).
 [One _might_ solve death](https://longevity.vc).

 The conservative concerns might apply to a more-mature science of More.
 Thanks to transnormalism funding it all we will soon see.